grypesc/hangOut-public/README.md

 ## Short Video Overview:
 https://youtu.be/1il4uzZJOnc

-The source code is closed for outsider users, if you are interested in cooperation, leave me a message.
+The source code is private, if you are interested in cooperation, leave me a message.

 ## 1. The Motivation For The Project
 These days many people spend their time inside the virtual world.
 Even if we are outside our house we usually